jonnyhuck/huckathon.org/index.md

 5. Click the link in the email and you are good to go!

 ## This website
 The main part of this website is a simple tool to help us coordinate the mapping effort.
 In simple terms, we have divided the whole area that we are working in (in Uganda) into squares, and we are going to map those squares one by one (to make sure no-one maps anything twice!).
-Though it might seem a bit inefficient, the golden rule is this: **try to stick to your square!**
+We ask volunteers to try to stick to their square, then get a new one when they have finished (rather than just keep going); but it doesn't matter if you go out of your square a bit - so please don't worry too much about it!

 The mapping tool assigns you a green square, and lets you quickly assess whether or not it needs mapping, simply by comparing satellite imagery (right) to the current map (left).